KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 id: Integrations-RESTfulAPIGuide
 title: RESTful API
 ---
+## DISCLAIMER
+**All code snippets in this guide have not been audited and should not be used in production.
+If so, it is done at your own risk.**

 ## Introduction
 This guide will walk you through on how you can interact with our protocol implementation using our RESTful APIs.
 The most common group of users that can benefit from this guide are developers who have minimal smart contract experience, traders and wallets.